semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 Our process will include the following steps:

-- **Build**: package the application into a Docker image.
+- **Build**: Package the application into a Docker image.

-- **Run end-to-end tests**: run end-to-end tests inside the image.
+- **Run end-to-end tests**: Run end-to-end tests inside the image.

-- **Canary deploy**: deploy the image as a canary to a fraction of the users.
+- **Canary deploy**: Deploy the image as a canary to a fraction of the users.

-- **Run functional tests**: verify the canary in production to decide if we should go ahead.
+- **Run functional tests**: Verify the canary in production to decide if we should go ahead.

-- **Deploy**: if the canary passes the test, deploy the image to all users.
+- **Deploy**: If the canary passes the test, deploy the image to all users.

-- **Rollback**: if it fails, undo all changes, so we can fix a problem and try again later.
+- **Rollback**: If it fails, undo all changes, so we can fix a problem and try again later.

 ## 4.1 Docker and Kubernetes Commands